-As at April 30, 2022, the Company had a cash overdraft of \$39,370 and a working capital deficit of \$1,259,286.
+As at July 31, 2022, the Company had a cash balance of \$7,634 and a working capital deficit of \$1,320,678.

 The Company is presently insufficiently funded to cover overhead expenses and to finance any exploration work.
 During most of 2021, the Company encountered compliance issues with the regulatory authorities and was unable to conduct business on a normal basis.
 On December 30, 2021, the Company fulfilled its compliance requirements and is back in good standing.
-Management is currently planning a financing as well as negotiating several business arrangements with certain parties that will put the Company back on track.
-Important announcements are being finalized and will be disclosed in due time.
+In July, 2022, the Company announced a \$4 million financing and in September, 2022, closed the first tranche of the financing totaling \$1,315,200.
+Management hopes to close the remaining balance sometime in October, 2022.

-Management believes the Company can raise new funds, fulfill its financial commitments and continue to develop its projects.
+Management believes the Company can continue to raise new funds, fulfill its financial commitments and continue to develop its projects.
 However, there are no assurances that management will be successful in its goals.